Binnovative-boston/phystech/README.md

 PhysTech welcomes any types of physical activities.
 Sports and physical training are in.
 Yoga, pilates, ballet?
 Of course.
 Swimming, kayaking, cycling, dancing, skateboarding, rock/mountain climbing, hiking, horseback riding?
 Sure.
 Fishing, bowling, paddleboarding, scuba diving, rafting, cheer leading, outdoor bird watching, gardening, kite flying, disk golf (frisbee), or cornhole?
 Why not!

-Not only athletes and recreational players/practitioners, but fans, coaches, referees/judges and analysts are also welcome.
+Not only athletes and recreational players, but fans, coaches, referees/judges and analysts are also welcome.
 <!--You would be a great participant in PhysTech as far as you love what you are doing.-->

 PhysTech offers you a platform to address various needs, wants and challenges in physical activities and produce creative solutions (hacks) with technology.